 DPO departures are a known risk.
 Some practical risk mitigations:

-Consider whether a fractional or hybrid model fits better for your stage.
-Fractional DPO providers do not "leave" in the same way an employee does; if the relationship needs to change, the fractional provider helps transition the work.
+- Consider whether an outsourced or hybrid model fits better for your stage.
+Outsourced DPO providers do not “leave” in the same way an employee does; if the relationship needs to change, the outsourced provider helps transition the work.

 How Engage Compliance helps

-We provide rapid-start fractional DPO services specifically suited to interim and permanent coverage of a vacated DPO role.
+We provide rapid-start outsourced DPO services specifically suited to interim and permanent coverage of a vacated DPO role.
 Typical engagement within one week, with formal supervisory authority notification handled as part of onboarding.

-Engage Compliance has supported multiple companies through DPO transitions, both as bridge coverage during a permanent recruitment and as permanent fractional coverage replacing the in-house role.
+Engage Compliance has supported multiple companies through DPO transitions, both as bridge coverage during a permanent recruitment and as permanent outsourced coverage replacing the in-house role.

 Get started